chenxinye/mhodlr/docs/source/matrix_compute.rst

     iA = minverse(hA, u);
     disp(norm(hdot(hA, iA, 'dense') - eye(50), 'fro'))

-    iA = minverse(hA, u, 'dense');  % return an the inverse in dense format disp(norm(iA * A - eye(50), 'fro'))
+    iA = minverse(hA, 'dense');  % return an the inverse in dense format disp(norm(iA * A - eye(50), 'fro'))

 which is similar to the native inverse, but the second parameter is specifed as the precision, while the other two remain the same.